 Since the boundary of the camouflage colors is clear, I painted it with a masking sol.
 I think that the rough pattern is best for this aircraft.
 I wanted to make the curves smoother, but the sol was clinging and it was pretty hard to paint.

 A total of approximately 17,000 aircraft was produced, and the main operating countries were over 20, including the United States, the United Kingdom, the Soviet Union, Australia, and New Zealand.
 I have a strong image that the P-40 fought deadly with the Imperial Japanese Army Navy fighters.
-Japanese most famous zero-fighter production volume was about 10,000, the United States put out over 10,000 aircraft each of the famous models, such as Corsair, Mustang, etc. Overwhelming superiority of industrial power at the time.
+Japanese most famous zero-fighter production volume was about 10,000, the United States put out over 10,000 aircraft each of the famous models, such as Corsair, Mustang, etc. The overwhelming superiority of industrial power at the time.

 The white part of the back was a little too long.
 I thought that the parts division is a boundary line and I painted it.
 As it seems to get worse if I fix it, it is OK as it is.
 It was the best if the white part was shorter about 5mm.